A wide range of lever hoists

 Finally, remove the chain from the load, and that’s it, job done.

-Here are a few safety tips when using a ratchet lever hoist.
+Here are a few safety tips when using a Pull Winch.

 Always follow manufacturer’s instructions, inspect regularly and always check the brake system prior to each use.
 Always check that the bottom hook will reach the lowest point without the chain reaching the stop.
 Never extend the lever/handle.
 Keep the brake free from oil and grease etc, but keep the chain well lubricated.
 Never replace a chain for a longer one before consulting your supplier.
 If any wear or damage to hooks and fittings is noticed then do not use until thoroughly inspected by a competent person.